StarkGoku10/Pb_lite_Edgedetection/README.md

 2. **Model Specific Parameters**:
     - Parameters like Depth, no. of layers, types of layers, and other architecture specific techniques.

+## License

+This project is licensed under the LICENSE
 ---